pbinkley/microcopying_1940/index.markdown

-would perhaps be the only one who would send in and ask for the microfilms and it might be necessary to charge me almost the full price of making the microfilms, but if in some cases three or four people in various parts of the country might <span style="page" id="page255">[p.255]</span> ask for a rare book, would there not be a possibility of merely renting them the microfilm?
+would perhaps be the only one who would send in and ask for the microfilms and it might be necessary to charge me almost the full price of making the microfilms, but if in some cases three or four people in various parts of the country might <span class="page" id="page255">[p.255]</span> ask for a rare book, would there not be a possibility of merely renting them the microfilm?
 I am suggesting that because we have thousands, and tens of thousands, of graduate students who perhaps could use microfilm service but who are not well